SimpleSoftwareIO/simple-sms/README.md

 		]
 	];

 It is strongly recommended to have the `verify` option enabled.
-This setting performs an addational security check to ensure messages are coming from Twilio and not being spoofed.
+This setting performs an additional security check to ensure messages are coming from Twilio and not being spoofed.

 To enable `receive()` messages you must set up the [request URL.](https://www.twilio.com/user/account/phone-numbers/incoming)  Select the number you wish to enable and then enter your request URL.
 This request should be a `POST` request.